pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/deu/description.md

-The national flag of Germany is a tricolour consisting of three equal horizontal bands, displaying the national colours of Germany: black, red, and gold.
-The aspect ratio is 3:5.
+The flag of Germany is a tricolor flag which features three equal horizontal stripes of black (top), red (middle), and gold (bottom).
+The flag has an aspect ratio of 3:5.